How to Build a Floating Desk with Shelving Inside a Closet

 So nice, I made it twice!

 The first time around was for my son who needed a spot in his room for his desktop computer to live.
-Luckily, the dimensions of his closet allowed for some “hidden” closet rods on the sides, making this a dual purpose space (see more pics below).
+The dimensions of his closet allowed for some “hidden” closet rods on the sides, making this a dual purpose space.
+Since I needed to allow for some space on the sides of the desktop for hanging clothes, some steps for this plan are slightly different.
+Click here for a tutorial that includes those details!

 Closet-to-desk conversion #2 was for a little bestie who is lucky enough to have TWO closets in his bedroom.
-So for his desk space I added some floating shelves for him to display some of his favorite items and hold some school supplies.
+So for his desk space I was able to run his desk from wall to wall and add some floating shelves for him to display some of his favorite items and hold some school supplies.

-Read on to see how I took these spaces from plain old closets to functional (and stylish!) desk areas!
+Read on for the full tutorial showing how I took these spaces from plain old closets to functional (and stylish!) desk areas!

 TOOLS